-Costas is a partner in Gilbert + Tobin’s Corporate Advisory team.
+Costas is co-head of Gilbert + Tobin’s Corporate Advisory team.
 He has significant experience in Mergers and Acquisitions, Takeovers, Corporate and Securities Law, Capital markets, Directors Duties and Corporate Governance and the Listing Rules.
 Costas is widely recognised as one of Australia's leading strategic M&A and securities lawyers, and is known for his in-depth industry knowledge and experience in advising on some of Australia’s most prominent, novel and complex deals.

 - Iron Mountain on its successful and innovatively designed $3.8 billion scrip acquisition of Recall Holdings by scheme of arrangement, and its associated dual listing on ASX.

 - Vocus Communications on its $3 billion merger of equals with M2 Group by way of scheme of arrangement.

 - CIMIC on its successful $256 million unsolicited takeover bid for Sedgman Limited, including associated Takeovers Panel proceedings.